Make Directory {R}←{X}⎕MKDIR Y

 1 |

-No action is taken if a directory specified by Y already exists.
-The return value may be used to determine whether a new directory was created or not. |
+No action is taken if a directory specified by Y already exists (the return value indicates whether a new directory was created).
+Has no effect when the variant option Unique is set. |

 2 |